 5. On a local SEO level, what are the biggest things any local business can do to really get their name out there to bring in new customers?

-Well, I think it is already everything that I said about Local: Claim your Google My Business profile, create local listing and citations, and make sure they are consistent.
+Well, I think everything has already been said about Local SEO: Claim your Google My Business profile, create local listing and citations, and make sure they are consistent.
 Get reviews in your Google, Yelp and Facebook Local Listing.
-Based on my experience, I recommend to create several pages with local keywords that I will share with you and show you how I received local rankings in a recent project:
+Based on my experience, I recommend to create several pages with local keywords.
+I will share with you and show you how I received local rankings in a recent project:

-It is a senior services website with several branches in New York, New jersey, Florida and Connecticut.
+It is a senior services website with several branches in New jersey, Florida and Connecticut.